varCharlie/ssh-agent-keepalive/README.md

-**SSH-AGENT KEEPALIVE** is a collection of bash functions and commands that work by managing a single ssh-agent process through a hashed environment and proactive killing of all non-managed (non-cached) ssh-agent pids
+**SSH-AGENT KEEPALIVE** is a collection of bash functions and commands that work by managing a single ssh-agent process through a hashed environment and proactively kills off all non-managed (non-cached) ssh-agent pids

 ## Install
  - Remove any logic from your ~/.bash_profile that starts ssh-agent